 Knowing how to roast a turkey is simple.
 Add your favorite spices, some real butter (no margarine), cover and baste regularly.
 Cooking according to the safety instructions above will keep your bird moist, delicious and safe for everyone to enjoy this holiday season.

 Got leftover turkey?
-Try this Leftover Turkey Soup.
+Try these Thanksgiving Sliders or Leftover Turkey Soup.

 Do you have any turkey roasting tips?